top of page

 On my digital version, they look like this (written in fixed Do notation) and we use the website PlayXylo to play them.

 It's a fun end-of-year activity for in-person or virtual/distance learners, or a good sub plan.
-If you think this is something your kids would like, you can grab it over at my TPT store.
+If you think this is something your kids would like, you can grab the kids song version or the (possibly way cooler) pop song version, or even Christmas versions!

 Hot Cross Buns